West Coast Swing: An Appreciation

 The dance "language" vocabulary makes for a huge potential for variation of expression and affords an amazingly sophisticated pallet for improvisation--more sophisticated than Lindy Hop and the "robotic" ballroom dances.
 WCS evolved from Lindy Hop with a couple of extremely important but seemingly innocuous changes to the most basic pattern.
 Those changes also channeled the WCS dance form into a rectangular region of the floor called the "slot".
 Unlike the circular rotation and the characteristic hop-on-the-beat seen in most of the Lindy Hop patterns, WCS gives the dance partners a characteristicly more smooth "rubber-band" connected appearance because the stock patterns most often confine the dancers to the slot.
 More on that here (~10m):

 Arising from dance traditions that assigned the driving role to the male "Lead", something about the subtle evolution of WCS from Lindy Hop also opened the door for more initiative from the "Follower".
 That has led to what I think of as a new level of improvisation being turned loose.
 The changes also opened WCS to a wider spectrum of slow to fast music.
 When defending WCS against devoted Lindy Hoppers, my analogy is: Lindy Hop has the sophistication of Checkers while West Coast Swing has the sophistication of Chess.
+Many of the champion WCS dancers you will see in this collection started as Lindy Hoppers and graduated to the improvisational sophistication afforded by the greater expressive potential in WCS.
 For a contrast with that previous Lindy Hop here is some classic, outstanding WCS (~2m each):

 As another contrast, it would be somewhat difficult to dance Lindy Hop to the music which West Coast Swing accomodates quite handily (to use a pun) in the following dance. (~2m)